The Etiquette of Dealing with a ‘Tornado’ Personality Type

 The reason I have named them ‘Tornados’ is that when one is approaching the only sensible thing to do is to run for cover!
 Many of us attempt to remain neutral and objective, but during our endeavours to ‘sit on the fence’ we often get caught in their path, tossed around, and then thrown out at high-velocity.
 We can be left feeling dazed and confused, wondering what happened and how we landed up here.

 You see, ‘Tornados’ operate from a place of drama, not facts.
-I am not a psychologist, and therefore I am not qualified to explore the underlying reasons as to why this happens, however, if you are a follower of Eckhart Tolle, a spiritual leader and the author of The Power of Now and A Good Earth, you will understand the concept of an active ‘pain body’, where past hurts are triggered by certain events in the present.
+I am not a psychologist, and therefore I am not qualified to explore the underlying reasons as to why this happens, however, if you are a follower of Eckhart Tolle, a spiritual leader and the author of The Power of Now and A New Earth, you will understand the concept of an active ‘pain body’, where past hurts are triggered by certain events in the present.

 If you are a follower of Rhonda Byrne, the author of The Secret, you may equate it to the law of attraction.
 This is the concept that we attract into our lives what we focus on, so those who believe that ‘the world is out to hurt them’ will frequently find the evidence that they are looking for to support this notion, whilst those that believe that anything is possible, will too attract the opportunities and people that will support their goals.
 Basically, it is a self-fulfilling prophecy.